joseliquetgonzalez/Reggaeton_Recommender_System/README.md

 | 0     | 0.82         | 0.788  | 6   | -5.478   | 0    | 0.191       | 0.272        | 1.65e-06         | 0.0404   | 0.648   | 93.961 | audio_features | 0tDSgSmZsbxCkdkfUPjg59 | spotify:track:0tDSgSmZsbxCkdkfUPjg59 | https://api.spotify.com/v1/tracks/0tDSgSmZsbxCkdkfUPjg59 | https://api.spotify.com/v1/audio-analysis/0tDSgSmZsbxCkdkfUPjg59 | 195573      | 4              |

+## Important Files and Notebooks
+---

+- Notebooks/1-data_preprocessing.ipynb -> the file were I pre-process and prepare my data to be used throughout my project.
+- Notebooks/2-reggaeton_clustering.ipynb -> the file were I test different clustering algorithms and save the clustered datasets
+- Notebooks/3-Song_recommendation.ipynb -> the file were I tried different recommendation methods, and produced a playlists.
+- Notebooks/Capstone_EDA.ipynb -> the file were I made most of the Exploratory Data Analysis, and initial observation of reggaeton compared to other datasets.

 ## Steps to Complete
 ---